azzamsa/dotfiles/README.md

 - Fedora + GNOME

-Refer to [bombadil.toml](bombadil.toml) to see the tools I'm currently using.
+Refer to [local.toml](.dotter/local.example.toml) to see the tools I'm currently using.

 ## Usage